UCSD-SEELab/ENLACE2024/README.md

 Enjoy(;

 ## Introduction
 Our project aims to recognize human activities performed by multiple subjects for their subsequent prediction based on Zero-shot reasoning.
-The goal is to obtain a system for health monitoring, aging care, and human behavior analysis.
+The future goal is to obtain a system for health monitoring, aging care, and human behavior analysis.

+## Method
+The process for preparing the IMU raw dataset is described below:
+-